What the study found

 - Research title:

-- Nigeria aircraft incidents were mostly serious incidents, with human factors prominent
+- Nigeria aircraft accidents and serious incidents were mostly non-fatal

 - Authors: